buenos-tickets/monorepo/README.md

 1. Admin sets up the sale (duration, price, max tickets)
 2. Users reserve tickets during the sales period
 3. Sales period ends
-4. If oversubscribed: Pyth Network generates random number
+4. If oversubscribed, request Pyth Network to generate random number.
+Everybody are chosen if undersubscribed.
-5. Winners are selected using the random number
+5. Winners are chosen using the random number
-6. Non-winners can claim refunds
+6. Users who are not chosen can refund
-7. Admin withdraws revenue from selected tickets
 ```

 ## Example: Tango Ticket Sales in Buenos Aires
+`
 Let's say a famous tango show in Buenos Aires wants to sell 100 tickets:

 1. **Setup**: The organizer sets up a sale for 10 minutes (600 blocks), price: 10 USDC per ticket, max: 100 tickets
 2. **Sales Period**: During the 10-minute window, 500 fans connect their MetaMask wallets and reserve tickets by paying 10 USDC each
 3. **Settlement**: After 10 minutes, the sale closes.
 Since 500 > 100, the contract requests a random number from Pyth Network
-4. **Random Selection**: Using Pyth's verifiable random number, 100 winners are selected fairly from the 500 participants
+4. **Random Selection**: Using Pyth Network Entropy, 100 winners are selected fairly from the 500 participants
 5. **Results**:
    - 100 winners keep their tickets (10 USDC each = 1,000 USDC revenue)
    - 400 non-winners can claim refunds (400 × 10 USDC = 4,000 USDC refunded)